natritmeyer/site_prism/README.md

 ```

 Calling `#displayed?` will return true if the browser's current URL
 matches the regular expression for the page and false if it doesn't.
+So
+in the above example (`account/1` and `account/2`), calling
+`@account_page.displayed?` will return true for both examples.

 #### Testing for Page display